hmans/miniplex/.changeset/2-0-beta-1.md

   const player = world.archetype<Player>("player")
   ```

-- Miniplex provides the new `Strictly` and `With` types which you can use to compose types from your entity main type:
+- Miniplex provides the new `Strict` and `With` types which you can use to compose types from your entity main type:

   ```ts
   type Entity = {